thekaushal01/MIRA-Interview_Feedback_Assistant/README.md

 # Mira – Interview Feedback Assistant

 Mira is a lightweight AI-based interview feedback assistant that analyzes short interview videos for communication quality.
-It combines speech recognition and NLP to analyze communication clarity and confidence.
+It combines speech transcription and audio-feature heuristics to evaluate communication clarity and confidence.

 ## What Mira Does

 - Accepts a short interview video (up to 2 minutes)
 - Extracts audio from the video
+- Preprocesses audio (silence trimming, normalization, pre-emphasis)
 - Transcribes speech using Whisper (`tiny` model on CPU)
 - Calculates words-per-minute speaking rate
 - Detects common filler words
 - Measures pitch variation as a confidence indicator
 - Produces a confidence score out of 100 with a compact feedback summary
+- Shows a two-column UI with upload + video preview on the left and feedback on the right

 ## Tech Stack